 Length: approximately 2 hours.
 Recommended as a fall programming option.
-Can be delivered via a webinar as well.
+Can be delivered via a webinar.

 Drawing heavily from The International Advantage Get Noticed.
-Get Hired! our bootcamp program introduces international students to job search frameworks that were specially designed with their needs in mind.
+Get Hired! our bootcamp program introduces international students from all majors to job search frameworks that were specially designed with their needs in mind.
 Upon completion of this program students are well equipped to confidently start the journey of creating contacts inside U.S firms that might sponsor.
 This is an interactive, hands-on session.
 It's called bootcamp for a reason.

 1 - ISEL framework

 - How to use the ISEL framework to standout as an international job seeker